 Repurposing an old window into a Christmas Mirror Decoration

-For the festive season, I have swapped my normal mantle mirror for this old window Christmas Decoration.
+Come the first of December I swap my normal mantle mirror for this old window Christmas Decoration.
 It’s a Christmas sign, mirror, and place to hang ornaments all wrapped into one.

 What I Used for my Old Window Christmas Decoration

 - Old Window or old glass picture frame – Keep a lookout for these you can often pick them up for free from a skip.

 - Jingle Template – Download here.